tonethar/IGME-330-Fall-2023/notes/react-amiibo-app.md

 ## XIV.
 Discussion
 - Decomposing the app UI into distinct *components*
-- Discuss difference between the typical DOM apps we've written (IGME-235 web app, IGME-330's Technobabble) and how a React app works:
+- Discuss difference between the typical DOM apps we've written (e.g. IGME-235 web app, IGME-330's Technobabble) and how a React app works:
   - Code and HTML are no longer separate
   - `document.querySelector()`, `.innerHTML` et al aren't needed very often
 - Having a single "source of truth" for each state